WarpshotCoH/sunrise-specs/Manifest 1.0/README.md

 </applications>
 ```

-Notice in the opening tag, there is a **runtime** attribute and a **type** attribute.
-The **runtime** attribute simply specifies the ID of the runtime folder this application should be installed to.

-The **type** attribute should either be:
+### Attributes supported
+ - `id`: *Required.* Unique application ID.
+ - `runtime`: *Required.* Target runtime this app depends on.
+ - `type`: *Optional.* Defaults to **"client"**.
+Should either be:
    - `client`: Applications that rely on custom servers to launch the game.
 Are given the most prominence in the Sunrise UI by way of server tags hooking into them.
    - `mod`: Modifications for the game that don't rely on custom servers.
 Including a launchable executable file is optional.
 Examples include "offline modes" of the game *(for including an executable)*, or visual & UI mods *(no executable)*.
- - `tool`: Applications that don't rely on game data at all and are standalone, but with launching/updating provided as a mere convenience by Sunrise.
-Examples include build planning tools.
-These are installed separate
+   - `tool`: Applications that are standalone and not part of the game, but launching/updating is provided as a mere convenience by Sunrise.
+Examples include build planning tools, chat parsers etc.
+ - `standalone`: *Optional.* Defaults to **"false"**.
+If false, install this application in the runtime directory.
+If true, install this application in its own directory.

 ### Tags supported
  - `name`, `publisher`, and `files` are the same as the Runtimes section.
 All required.